Noblella usurpator

-Psychrophrynella usurpator is a species of frogs in the family Strabomantidae.
+Noblella usurpator is a species of frogs in the family Craugastoridae.
 It is endemic to Peru and known from near Abra Acjanacu (its type locality), a mountain pass in the Cordillera de Paucartambo, the easternmost Andean range towards the Amazonian lowlands, and from the high elevation grasslands of the Manu National Park.
 It is named usurpator, because these frogs were previously misidentified as Noblella peruviana — in a sense, they had "usurped" the name of another frog species.

 Description

-Psychrophrynella usurpator is a moderately robust-bodied frog with moderately long legs, without tympanic membrane but with a tympanic annulus that is visible through the skin, and rounded snout.
+Noblella usurpator is a moderately robust-bodied frog with moderately long legs, without tympanic membrane but with a tympanic annulus that is visible through the skin, and rounded snout.
 Males measure 19.5–20.3 mm and females 22.7–24.1 mm in snout-vent length.
 Dorsum is gray to brown with smooth skin.